Building a Compliance-First Culture Through Policies

 3. Clear, Enforceable Policies

-Policies form the foundation of a compliance-first culture.
+Policies form the foundation of a compliance-centric culture.
 To be effective, they should:

 These policies must be fully integrated into daily operations so that compliance becomes routine, not an afterthought.
 They should also be adaptable to personnel changes and organizational growth.